-- In response to Woznicki, the legislature enacted Wis.
-Stat. § 19.356 to clarify pre-release notice requirements and judicial review procedures. - First, perform the usual public records analysis.
-Notice is required only if that analysis results in a decision to release certain records. - The duty to notify the record subject only applies to three categories of records: - Records containing information relating to an employee created or kept by an authority and that are the result of an investigation into a disciplinary matter involving the employee or possible employmentrelated violation by the employee of a statute, ordinance, rule, regulation, or policy of the employer. - Records obtained by the authority through a subpoena or search warrant. - Records prepared by an employer other than an authority, if the record contains information relating to an employee of that employer, unless the employee authorizes access.
+- Woznicki-Wis.
+Stat. § 19.356-Pre-release notice requirements and judicial review procedures. - Notice is required only if an authority will release certain records. - The duty to notify the record subject only applies to three categories of records: - Records containing information relating to an employee created or kept by an authority and that are the result of an investigation into a disciplinary matter involving the employee or possible employmentrelated violation by the employee of a statute, ordinance, rule, regulation, or policy of the employer. - Records obtained by the authority through a subpoena or search warrant. - Records prepared by an employer other than an authority, if the record contains information relating to an employee of that employer, unless the employee authorizes access.